-USER VGA1 to switch the SDX BASIC screen to 80 columns USER VGA0 to reset the SDX BASIC screen to 40 columns
+USER VGA0 to reset the SDX BASIC screen to the original 24 rows x 40 columns USER VGA1 to switch the SDX BASIC screen to 24 rows x 80 columns USER VGA2 to switch the SDX BASIC screen to 48 rows x 80 columns

-This non-standard SDX extension provides the facility for the user to switch the normal SDX BASIC 40 column screen into an 80 column mode.
-This significantly improves the experience of editing BASIC programs and provides an enhanced view of SD card directory listings.
+This non-standard SDX extension provides the facility for the user to switch the normal SDX BASIC 40 column screen into two alternate 80 column modes.
+These significantly improves the experience of editing BASIC programs and provides an enhanced view of SD card directory listings.